alamine53/myhugowebsite/content/projects/01_playoffs.md

 Let's face it, the battle between 8th and 9th can be uninteresting.
 There is 97 percent chance the 8th seed won't get past the first round anyway.
 The reason this matters is that this could offer insight into the value of playoff experience.
 In fact, this is the best way to measure exactly what a trip to the playoffs is worth.
 Let me explain.

 Suppose all the 8th and 9th seeds ever, from both conferences, are bunched up in a group.
-You have no idea which is which, and you have to draw a team to compete against the Basketball Gods (an imaginary team).
-Does it matter?
+You have no idea which is which, and you have to draw a team to compete against the Monstars (an imaginary team.
+Good, great, it doesn't matter).
+Would you prefer picking a team over the other?
 No, they are all pretty close in ability level, as evidenced by their proximity in the ranking.

 Now pick half of the teams in this group to compete in a 7-game series against the Basketball Gods, and observe their gain in performance next season.
 Would it be interesting if those who were picked end up gaining more wins the following season than those who weren't?

 That would be our best esimate of the **playoff effect**.
-Since all the teams in the sample are *identical* in ability level, the difference in perfromance gains can be traced to competing against the Basketball Gods.
+Since all the teams in the sample are *identical* in ability level, the difference in perfromance gains *has to be* due to competing against the Monstars.

 ### What the data says